Interact with Solana Programs

 📘

-When you submit a transaction, Fireblocks automatically includes a durable nonce by adding an AdvanceNonce instruction to your transaction object.
+• When you submit a transaction, Fireblocks automatically includes a durable nonce by adding an AdvanceNonce instruction to your transaction object.
+However, you can set it to false so we use the "recent blockhash" instead, to comply with the max Solana transaction size.
+If you want to do so, please set useDurableNonceas false.